-Mason In 140 Characters Or Less: Teammate; Cupcake Connoisseur; Never Leave The Office Before Your Boss; Strength To Lead, Faith To Follow
+Me In 140 Characters Or Less: Teammate; Cupcake Connoisseur; Never Leave The Office Before Your Boss; Strength To Lead, Faith To Follow.

-Me In 140 Character Or Less: Give Back; Hungry 4 Knowledge from Books + Learning from People; Lift While You Climb; Ask “What If?”; See The World 4 Perspective, Cultures 4 Wisdom
+Me In 140 Character Or Less: Give Back; Hungry 4 Knowledge from Books + Learning from People; Lift While You Climb; Ask “What If?”; See The World For Perspective, Cultures For Wisdom.

 Noted author and mother of two aspiring ski racers, Edie was one of the top ski speed racers of her era.
 After her U.S. Ski Team career she married fellow racer Chan Morgan, and now lives in Etna, NH.
 Edie remains active in the sport as coach in the Ford Sayre club program and as a ski tester for SKI Magazine.
 A Squaw Valley native, Morgan was ranked in the top 10 in the world in downhill and super G, competed in two Olympics (1988, ’92) and three FIS World Championships (1987, ’89, ’91).
 She spent nine years as a leader on the U.S. Ski Team, retiring in 1993.
 As an athlete, Edie Thys gained popularity for telling the behind the scenes stories of athletes with her noteworthy Racer eX column in Ski Racing Magazine and later SKI.
 She joined the staff of SKI in 1995 as a senior editor in New York, later moving with the magazine to Boulder.
 Her work has also appeared in SI for Women, Brides, Diversions, Outside for Women and other magazines.
 Edie has also provided commentary on the sport for NBC, CNN SI, Today Show and others, and is a trustee to the USSA, the U.S. Ski and Snowboard Team Foundation.